A closer look at Sono Group N.V. (SEV) is warranted

-A share of Sono Group N.V.
-(NASDAQ:SEV) closed at $0.59 per share on Monday, down from $0.67 day before.
-While Sono Group N.V. has underperformed by -11.81%, investors are advised to look at stock chart patterns for technical insight.
-Within its last year performance, SEV fell by -86.95%, with highs and lows ranging from $8.75 to $0.54, whereas the simple moving average fell by -70.53% in the last 200 days.
+Sono Group N.V.
+(NASDAQ:SEV) marked $0.48 per share on Friday, up from a previous closing price of $0.46.
+While Sono Group N.V. has overperformed by 4.35%, investors are advised to look at stock chart patterns for technical insight.
+Within its last year performance, SEV fell by -89.40%, with highs and lows ranging from $8.75 to $0.46, whereas the simple moving average fell by -75.44% in the last 200 days.

 Sponsored